 The Health-Care Survivor’s Comment

 Although this fascinating talk focuses, very clearly upon a different condition to my own, Chandran’s work offers a tantalising glimpse into the healing potential of the brain, which received medical wisdom has, until recently, said does not exist.
-The assumption that brain cells, once damaged or dead, cannot be replaced is, at least in part, what has lead the medical teams looking after me to be unable to explain why a natural approach to my own condition, including a detailed understanding of real, natural nutrition, and escaping the toxic cocktail of prescription medication, has enabled a sustained improvement in my health.
+The assumption that brain cells, once damaged or dead, cannot be replaced is, at least in part, has meant that the medically minded have been unable or unwilling to explain why a natural approach to my condition, has enabled a sustained improvement in my health.

 The only slight disappointment, for me about this talk is that, while there is an acceptance that adult stem cells, and specifically master stem cells, occur naturally, there is no mention of how to promote their production and efficacy, by natural means.